d12frosted/elpa-mirror/stable-melpa/git-commit-readme.txt

 actually passing it a message.
-Git then invokes the `$GIT_EDITOR' (or if that is undefined `$EDITOR') asking the user to provide the message by editing the file ".git/COMMIT_EDITMSG" (or another file in that directory, e.g. ".git/MERGE_MSG" for merge commits).
+Git then invokes the `$GIT_EDITOR' (or if that is undefined `$EDITOR') asking the user to provide the message by editing the file ".git/COMMIT_EDITMSG" (or another file in that directory, e.g., ".git/MERGE_MSG" for merge commits).

 When `global-git-commit-mode' is enabled, which it is by default, then opening such a file causes the features described below, to